MedaiP90/gnome-sur-clock/README.md

 # Gnome Sur Clock

+**WARNING: this project isn't under active development any more.
+If some good samaritan would test the extension on new releases of GNOME and update the file `metadata.json`, I'll manage future pull requests (if any).**

 Move the clock to the left or the right of the system indicators like in MacOs.

 Available on GNOME Extensions: [Sur Clock](https://extensions.gnome.org/extension/4977/sur-clock/)